wotakumoe/wotaku/docs/glossary/manga.md

 ![Scanlation](/diagram/scan.svg)

-A group that fan translate a manga/manhwa/manhua.
+Scanlator is a group that fan translates a comic.
 The group takes the raw file and translates the whole manga (including dialogue, sfx & other forms of text).
 Also, sometimes the [wordplays](https://psychology.fandom.com/wiki/Japanese_wordplay) & cultural references provided in that chapter are explained in the credit section.
+The whole process is scanlation.

 | Member | Description |
 |-|-|